danielrezaie/Telewebion-Link/README.md

 - a main 'home' file named default.html

 The html files can either be used straight from itself or by a redirect from the default.html

+NOTE: all channels and embedded streams belong to Telewebion, IRIB and other relevant entities and companies.